Content

 The benefits that usually fall under the label of emotional salary are very valuable.
 Moreover, it is good for a company to make an effort to offer them to its employees.

-However, as we have just pointed out, the challenge for the company is how to present them to the employee so that they are more useful and do not convey the wrong message.
+However, as we have just pointed out, the company’s challenge is presenting them to the employee so that they are more useful and do not convey the wrong message.
 The best thing to do is to make them what they are: a set of good working conditions that benefit everyone, that are not (only) aimed at alleviating a possible deficit in the economic salary and that, above all, are aimed at taking care of the employee and communicating to them that they are valuable to the company.

-Think about what you want to call this type of benefit in the company where you work.
-If the expression “emotional salary” is problematic for any reason, avoid sensitivities and look for a name that better fits what you offer to the employee.
-If you consider that it is an appropriate expression, simply keep it, always explaining in an effective way to the beneficiaries what the salary is about, since it is good for them to be aware that they are receiving it.
+Think about what you want to call this type of benefit in your company.
+If the expression “emotional salary” is problematic, avoid sensitivities and look for a name that better fits what you offer to the employee.
+If you consider it appropriate, simply keep it, always explaining effectively to the beneficiaries what the salary is about since it is good for them to be aware that they are receiving it.

 Join the global leading solution in mental well-being

-Regardless of what we call the non-financial benefits that our company offers its employees, let’s take a look at some tips to maximize their advantages.
+Regardless of what we call the non-financial benefits that our company offers its employees, let’s take a look at some tips to maximise their advantages.

 1. Be clear with what you offer

-Offer as “emotional salary” only those things that are clearly a plus and that cannot be considered as an indispensable minimum.
-This way, the company acquires a differential value with respect to others and becomes more attractive in terms of talent retention.
+Offer as an “emotional salary” only those things that are clearly a plus, and that cannot be considered as an indispensable minimum.
+This way, the company acquires a differential value concerning others and becomes more attractive regarding talent retention.

-On the contrary, a less powerful example of an emotional salary would be to offer a good working environment or expressions of personal recognition, as this is something that should be included as a starting point in any well-functioning company.
+On the contrary, a less powerful example of an emotional salary would be offering a good working environment or expressions of personal recognition, as this should be included as a starting point in any well-functioning company.

 2. Targeting different salaries

 Ideally, staff should have an adequate financial salary before putting energy into promoting a good “emotional salary”.
-It is true that people want to work in a pleasant place, performing tasks that allow them to grow and gain recognition.
+People indeed want to work in a pleasant place, performing tasks that allow them to grow and gain recognition.
 But workers are also concerned about paying for groceries, children’s school, English classes, or their bills.

-It is likely that with a poor salary but good non-financial conditions the worker will be satisfied.
+The worker will likely be satisfied with a poor salary but good non-financial conditions.
 However, this will only last in time in the case of jobs that are highly motivating/enriching in themselves, people who have no other work alternatives, or those who tend to settle in.
-The rest -those who are not motivated enough or have alternatives- will end up leaving in search of better opportunities.
+The rest -those who are not motivated enough or have alternatives- will leave in search of better opportunities.
 Where to?
 Where they are better paid, both financially and “emotionally”.

 That is why you should try to ensure that the company’s economic aspects are covered properly because that already satisfies the worker and satisfaction is the first step towards an emotional salary.
 In addition, you should focus the emotional salary on those benefits that make your worker’s life easier and more pleasant, and in a way that is as directed to their particular needs as possible.